nosas/blog/deep_learning_python/ch2/article.md

     <figcaption>Scalar `b` is "stretched" to become the same shape as `a`</figcaption>
 </figure>

-Simply put, the scalar `b` is *stretched* - the original scalar is copied - to become a tensor of same shape as `a`.
+Simply put, the scalar `b` is *stretched* - the original scalar is copied - to become a tensor of the same shape as `a`.

 Getting a little more technical - broadcasting consists of two steps: